Crypto glossary

 L

-Layer 2 — is a protocol deployed on top of the base blockchain (Layer 1) to enhance its scalability.
+Layer 2 (L2) is a network that operates on top of the main blockchain (Layer 1) and aims to address scalability issues by increasing throughput and transaction processing speed.

 Liquid Staking — is the issuance of tokens collateralized by cryptocurrency held in staking.